Scenes from 2013 Competition Display!

-For a sweet treat, tour the amazing display at the National Gingerbread House Competition at Grove Park Inn.
+For a sweet treat, tour the amazing display at the 21st Annual National Gingerbread House Competition at The Omni Grove Park Inn.
 Except for the base, the entries are constructed entirely of edible materials.

-While guests with hotel, spa or restaurant reservations may view the display at any time, others can stop by to view entries on Mondays-Thursdays, 8 AM until 11 PM (excluding Thanksgiving, Christmas Eve, Christmas Day, New Years Eve and New Years Day).
+While guests with hotel, spa or restaurant reservations may view the display at any time, others can stop by to view entries on Sunday-Thursday, 9 AM until 9 PM (excluding Thanksgiving, Christmas Eve, Christmas Day, New Years Eve and New Years Day).
 While there is no admission charge to view the gingerbread creations, there is a $10 per car parking fee.
 Half of this fee goes to local non-profits and the other half covers the extra expenses to accommodate the big crowds.

 Most entries are on the main lobby floor in both wings.
 Get a map at the information desk in the lobby.
 As you walk to the various display areas, see some of the 80 decorated trees in the historic, grand hotel.